Wickenheiser heads six-member Hockey Hall of Fame class

 Former Canadian women’s star Hayley Wickenheiser headlines the six-player class chosen to the Hockey Hall of Fame on Tuesday.

-Former NHL players Guy Carbonnneau, Sergei Zubov and Vaclav Nedomansky also were selected.
+Former NHL players Guy Carbonneau, Sergei Zubov and Vaclav Nedomansky also were selected.
 Pittsburgh Penguins general manager Jim Rutherford and Boston College coach Jerry York were chosen under the builders category.

 The six will be inducted in Toronto on Nov.
 18.